Covid 19 coronavirus: Judge overrules lockdown, allows son to visit dying father

 "Had the correct approach been followed, Mr Christiansen's application may have successfully come within the compassionate grounds (with low risk of transmission) or exceptional circumstances categories," Justice Walker said.

-Stuff reports that Christiansen was able to spend just over 24 hours with his father before he passed away.
+Christiansen told the Herald he was able to spend just over 24 hours with his father before he passed away.

 READ MORE: